carpentries-lab/metagenomics-analysis/_episodes/03-assessing-read-quality.md

 </a>

-1. Quality control - Assessing quality using FastQC
-2. Quality control - Trimming and/or filtering reads (if necessary)
+1. Quality control - Assessing quality using FastQC and Trimming and/or filtering reads (if necessary)
-3. Align reads to reference genome
-4. Perform post-alignment clean-up
-5. Variant calling
+2. Assembly of metagenome
+3. Binning
+4. Taxonomic assignation

 These workflows in bioinformatics adopt a plug-and-play approach in that the output of one tool can be easily used as input to another tool without any extensive configuration.
 Having standards for data formats is what